-In order to fully protect yourself from communicable diseases, you need to have a solid understanding how different viruses and bacteria can spread.
+In order to fully protect yourself from communicable diseases, you need to have a solid understanding of how different viruses and bacteria can spread.
 This includes understanding what items and materials are deemed to be biohazards.

 As is the case with many individuals, you may face a time at which you will encounter vomit.
-You may even be in a position at which you must cleanup vomit.
+You may even be in a position at which you must clean up vomit.
 With this in mind, you may ask yourself whether or not vomit is classified as a biohazard.

 In simple terms, because of the fact that vomit potentially can contain hazardous pathogens, it is considered to be a biohazard.
-What this means is that if you are called upon to cleanup vomit, you must exercise precautions to protect yourself from direct exposure to vomit.
+What this means is that if you are called upon to clean up vomit, you must exercise precautions to protect yourself from direct exposure to vomit.
 In addition, if you come upon vomit, you need to take care not to have direct physical contact with it.
 If you somehow to have contact with vomit, you need to immediately clean and sanitize that part of your body that came into contact with it.

-What is a Biohazard?
+What Is Biohazard?

 The U.S. Centers for Disease Control and Prevention defines a biohazard as a microorganism, virus, bacteria, or toxin that can negatively impact human health.